 Identification of the Yellow-rumped Warbler Subspecies

-Let's start with basic tips for the two groups.
+We will start with basic tips for the two common subspecies.
 Be patient, the images may take a moment to load.
 I compressed everything for faster loading time but did not wish to remove too much quality from the photos.
-I focus on males below, as they are much easier to ID in the field.
+I focus on males in this post, as they are much easier to ID in the field.
 Females are generally duller and have more buffy/brown/gray than males.
 Fall birds follow the same basic rules, they just are much less flashy.

 Audubon's Yellow-rumped Warbler Identification

 1. Yellow throat, does not extend to auriculars - (MYWA: white throat and extends to under auriculars)

 2. White eye-arcs only - (Myrtle Warbler: a white supraloral spot and white supercilium stripe)

 3. Blue to slatey-blue auriculars and "under-auriculars" - (MYWA: black to slatey-black auriculars with a white or white-ish "under-auricular)

 4. Solid to mostly-solid black chest (MYWA: distinct bold streaks)

 Myrtle Yellow-rumped Warbler Identification

 1. White throat that extends to under auriculars (Audubon's Warbler: yellow throat, does not extend to auriculars)

 2. White eye-arcs with a white supraloral spot and white supercilium stripe (AUWA: white eye-arcs only)

 3. Black to slatey-black auriculars with a white or white-ish "under-auricular (AUWA: blue to slatey-blue auriculars and "under-auriculars")

 4. Distinct bold streaks (AUWA: solid to mostly-solid black chest)

 Yellow-rumped Warbler Intergrade Identification